The act of storytelling is present in every culture.

 The Internet is the most powerful platform for storytelling.
 It combines different carriers for our stories: text, visuals, interactive animation, video, audio, and social media.

-The Web is also the only medium that can be publically accessed simultaneously by people all over the world.
+The Web is also the only medium that can be publicly accessed simultaneously by people all over the world.
 Not only does this allow anyone to share their own stories, it also means that our stories can reach the entire world.

 - The Importance of Web Content Strategy